sezan92/sezan92.github.io/_posts/2023-08-28-RL-course1-w2-blog.md

 We can set the goals as rewards.
 If you take step, you get -1 reward, when you receive the goal , you stop getting negative rewards.
 This is known as action-penalty representation.
 Otherwise, you achieve 0 for any action, 1 for goal.
 This is known as goal-reward representation.
 But there are some problems with this.
 The first one has a problem of getting stuck somewhere without reaching the goal.
 The second one does not create any urgency for the agent!
 Both have a problem if the goal is after really long sequence of actions!

-For example, if you give the agent +1 for achieving the Nobel prize, and 0 otherwise, the agent will not have enough information to go towards the right direction at all! upto 7:11
+For example, if you give the agent +1 for achieving the Nobel prize, and 0 otherwise, the agent will not have enough information to go towards the right direction at all!

+### How to define rewards

+Programming is the most common way to define the rewards.
+Sit down understand the dynamics of the environment, and then define the rewards.
+Another research is the use of temporal logic.

+Another interesting way is getting rewards form human beings.
+This is known as `human-in-the-loop`.
+In this case  the human beings will be like guides to the agents.
+The best example is RLHF, reinforcement learning with human feedback used in ChatGPT.

+The other way is to mimic rewards from another agent (likely human beings).
+The most interesting application is Inverse reinforcement learning.
+Where the agent learns the rewards based on behaviours.

+The other ways mentioned are Evolutionary optimization , Meta RL etc. upto 9:30

 ## Reference